jakujobi/wealthwise/docs/real-time-messaging.md

   1. Client connects to `/ws/chat/{id}/`.
   2. Server adds client to group `chat_{id}`.
   3. When a new message arrives, server broadcasts to the group.

+## Notifications
+- **New Message Notification**: Sent when a new message is received in a conversation.
+- **Message Deleted Notification**: Sent when a message is deleted from a conversation.

 ## Front-End Integration
 - The messaging center UI is available at `http://<host>/messaging/`.